 Example:

-Microsoft Immersive Reader—available in tools like Microsoft Word and Edge—allows users to adjust font size, spacing, background colour, and line focus.
+Microsoft Immersive Reader, available in tools like Microsoft Word and Edge, allows users to adjust font size, spacing, background colour, and line focus.
 It also provides text-to-speech and grammar support like syllable highlighting.
 This is a game-changer for users with dyslexia, visual stress, or processing disorders, offering greater control over how they consume content.

 By designing websites that prioritise cognitive accessibility, we not only make our websites more inclusive for those with cognitive disabilities but also improve usability for all users.
 Cognitive accessibility is about creating a website that feels intuitive, easy to navigate, and capable of catering to a wide range of needs.
-Real-world examples—from Welcome to GOV.UK ’s plain language to Microsoft’s Immersive Reader—show that accessibility and good design go hand in hand.
-When in doubt, always remember: the simpler and clearer you make the experience, the better it will be for everyone.